 - This park is open year round, except for a few secondary roads that close during the winter months.
 Check the NPS Website for information on operating hours and seasonal opening and closing dates within the Great Smoky Mountains.

 - This park is unique because only one lodge is available within the park — and you’ve got to hike 5-8 miles on foot to get there!
 The LeConte Lodge sits atop Mount Le Conte, the park’s third highest peak.
-Advanced reservations are required.
+Numerous camping options are available within the park.

 - Numerous hiking trails converge and overlap in this park, so you don’t want to be caught hiking without a map.
 This is the map I use and recommend for Great Smoky Mountains National Park.